 Here are today’s updates regarding the Covid-19 pandemic in the UK and around the world.

-- The UK coronavirus death toll now stands at 37,460, an increase of 412 in the last 24 hours.
+- The UK coronavirus death toll now stands at 41,969, a rise of 233 fatalities in the last 24 hours.